SpectraL519/pyconstclasses/README.md

     John Doe [age: 21]
     ```

-* `include: set[str]`
+* `include: set[str]` and `exclude: set[str]`

-    This parameter defines a set of attribute names which are supposed to be treated as constant.
-If the parameter is not set (or set to `None`) all attributes will be treaded as constant.
+    These parameters are used to define which class attributes are supposed to be treated as constant.
+If they are not set (or explicitly set to `None`) all attributes will be treaded as constant.

     Example:
     ```python